DanaElhajjar/S-SG-MLE-PL/README.md

 # S-SG-MLE-PL

-This repository is dedicated to the implementation of Sequential Scaled Gaussian Phase Linking based on Maximum Likelihood Estimation (S-SG-MLE-PL).
+This repository is dedicated to the implementation of Robust Sequential Phase Linking based on Maximum Likelihood Estimation (S-SG-MLE-PL).
 This approach aims to estimate the phase of a new SAR image based on a block of past images.

 The repository provides reproduction of the results presented in the paper:
 > Dana EL HAJJAR, Guillaume GINOLHAC, Yajing YAN, and Mohammed Nabil EL KORSO, "Robust sequential phase estimation using Multi-temporal SAR image series".